status-im/nim-chronicles/README.md

 proc setLogLevel*(level: LogLevel)

 type TopicState = enum
-  Normal, Enabled, Reqired, Disabled
+  Normal, Enabled, Required, Disabled

 proc setTopicState*(topicName: string, state: TopicState): bool
 ```

-The option is disabled by default, because we recommend filtering the
+The option is disabled by default because we recommend filtering the
 log output in a tailing program.
 This allows you to still look at all
 logged events in case this becomes necessary.
-Set to `on` to enable.
+Set the option to `on`
+to enable it.

 ### chronicles_timestamps